 For new construction above six stories, the owner has five years from the date that a Temporary Certificate of Occupancy (TCO) has been issued to file the first FISP initial report.
 This means that any new building that received its TCO may need to file its first report during Cycle 9, depending on the last digit of the tax lot.

 In Cycle 9, amended rules became effective as of February 20, 2020, to strengthen the existing Façade Inspection and Safety Program (FISP).
 These rule amendments are intended to increase façade safety in New York City.

 Close-up inspections must be performed at intervals of no more than 60’-0” fronting each public right-of-way to allow for more thorough reviews of the exterior wall:

 New York City Department of Buildings (NYC DOB) began to require building owners, managers, and design professionals to use the new online portal, DOB NOW: Safety, to submit compliance filings for the Facade Inspection Safety Program (FISP), more commonly known as Local Law 11 in September of 2016.

 With this requirement, Owners, Licensees, Filing Representatives, Registered Architects, and Professional Engineers must register in e-Filing to access DOB NOW and submit facade compliance filings.

-To learn more about DOB NOW: Safety, sign up to attend an information session, or visit the DOB NOW: Safety Resource Page for helpful links and instructions.
+If you want to learn more about DOB NOW: Safety, sign up for an information session or visit the DOB NOW: Safety Resource Page for helpful links and instructions.

-If you’re looking for a qualified QEWI to complete your FISP, then feel free to contact us.
-Our highly qualified inspectors are capable of performing these duties required by law, and we can help educate you on various aspects of Local Law 11 and its intricacies.
+Please get in touch with us if you’re looking for a qualified QEWI to complete your FISP.
+Our highly skilled inspectors can perform these duties required by law, and we can help educate you on various aspects of Local Law 11 and its intricacies.
 Our team is standing by to help you understand your responsibilities and our role in preparing your building to meet the new standards in Cycle 9 and beyond.